theiconic/docker-nginx-akeneo/README.md

 ```

+### Installation - automated, trust me.
 - Install the project.
-This could take up to half an hour depending on your connection. **TODO.** improve this.
+This could take up to half an hour depending on your connection, your mileage may vary. **TODO.** improve this.
 Possibly due to slow composer install
 ```
 $ > ./install.sh [--usring-machine my-docker-machine] --provision